-Cross-examination is one of the other primary advantage where the judge, prosecuting attorney and defendant attorney have ample time to cross-examine the witness.
+Cross-examination is one of the other primary advantages where the judge, prosecuting attorney, and defendant attorney have ample time to cross-examine the witness.
 All can physically listen to verbal and see non-verbal gestures, which give hints on the veracity of the testimony.
 The witness can testify to the facts and have this testimony juxtaposed to the testimony of other witnesses.

 Time is also a factor; memories deteriorate.
 A sworn statement would allow court proceedings to continue without the physical presence of a witness.
 First-hand accounts are most valuable when the information is still fresh in the mind of the individual.

 The author of a sworn statement testifies to the facts of an event, action, or lawsuit.
 The author is called the “declarant.”
 He makes his statement using the most descriptive and accurate language possible.

 At the end of the sworn written declaration, the declarant will write a separate endorsement paragraph using a phrase like the following: “I declare under penalty of perjury that the aforementioned is true.”
 This sworn document will be filed with the clerk of the court.